smartcontractkit/chainlink-testing-framework/README.md

 Removed charts do not trigger a re-publish, the packages have to be removed and the index file regenerated in the `gh-pages` branch of the [qa-charts](https://github.com/smartcontractkit/qa-charts) repository.

-Note: The qa-charts repository is sceduled to look for changes to the charts once every hour.
+Note: The qa-charts repository is scheduled to look for changes to the charts once every hour.
 This can be expedited by going to that repo and running the cd action via github UI.